osawa-naotaka/unisearch/README.en.md

 ```

 Also, to reconstruct an index from a JavaScript object, use the createIndexFromObject function.
+When using SSG, you can reconstruct the index by fetching and loading the JSON file - it is created using the `indexToObject` function - from the client side.

 ```
 export function createIndexFromObject(index: UniSearchIndexObject): UniSearchIndex | UniSearchError;